Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 2. Squarespace

-SEO and E-commerce
+SEO and e-commerce

-Squarespace provides solid SEO tools including automatic clean URLs, XML sitemaps, customizable page titles and meta descriptions, built-in SSL, and AMP support for blog posts.
-SEO is adequate for most users but lacks the plugin ecosystem that makes WordPress the leader.
-Squarespace Commerce supports physical products, digital downloads, services, subscriptions, and gift cards with inventory management, multiple payment processors (Stripe, PayPal, Apple Pay), shipping calculators, and tax tools.
+Squarespace covers the basics well: clean URLs, XML sitemaps, customizable page titles and meta descriptions, SSL, and AMP support for blog posts.
+It’s adequate for most users, but the plugin ecosystem that makes WordPress dominant in SEO isn’t here.
+Squarespace Commerce handles physical products, digital downloads, services, subscriptions, and gift cards with inventory management, Stripe/PayPal/Apple Pay support, shipping calculators, and tax tools.

 3. WordPress.org

-SEO and E-commerce
+SEO and e-commerce

 4. Webflow